ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

     console.log(`worker ${worker.process.pid} died`);
   });
 } else {
-  // if the cluster is not master, it (in this case) sets up our http server,
+  // if the cluster is not master, it (in this case) sets up our http server
-  // Workers can share any TCP connection
+  // workers can share any TCP connection

   http.createServer((req, res) => {
     res.writeHead(200);